Stratio/Decision/doc/src/site/sphinx/cep-query-syntax.rst

 In the above example, for the events of the streams temperatureStream and temperatureStream2 with name equals to "hall", the mixTemperatureStream will be matched for events having temperature >= 30 followed with events with temperature >= 35

 Also you can count the number of event occurrences of the same event stream with the minimum and maximum limits.
 For example, <1:5> means 1 to 5 events, <2:> means 2 or more, and <3> means exactly 3 events.
-When referring to the resuts events matching the count pattern, square brackets should be used to access a specific occurrence of that event.
+When referring to the results events matching the count pattern, square brackets should be used to access a specific occurrence of that event.
 ::

     add query --stream temperatureStream --definition "